AllenInstitute/AIBSOPT/README.md

 Optical projection tomography microscope for isotropic imaging of intact, cleared mouse brains.
-Designed specifically for imaging probe tracks in mouse brains following NeuroPixels probing.
+Designed specifically for imaging probe tracks in mouse brains following Neuropixels recordings.

 Instrument described is very low cost (~$6k US), straightforward to assemble out of mostly commercially-available parts, and with little need for maintenance or alignment.

-Images acquired by this instrument can be reconstructed using free NRecon software (SkyScan via Bruker) and aligned to Allen Institute for Bran Science Common Coordinate Framework.
-Detecting probe tracks in these images allows registration of multiple experiments into common spatial framework for cross-experiment results comparison.
+Images acquired by this instrument can be reconstructed using free NRecon software (SkyScan via Bruker) and aligned to Allen Institute for Brain Science Common Coordinate Framework.
+Detecting probe tracks in these images allows registration of multiple experiments into a common spatial framework for comparing results across experiments.

 Repository contents:
-- 412792_fluorSubset.gif - stack of reconstructed images from portion of mouse brain showing multiple NeuroPixels probe tracks
+- 412792_fluorSubset.gif - stack of reconstructed images from portion of mouse brain showing multiple Neuropixels tracks
 - .\InstrumentBuild :
     - Parts list
     - .\CAD : CAD design for instrument